- Safety and Health Topics

 Motor Vehicle Safety

 According to the Bureau of Labor Statistics Table A-6.
-Fatal occupational injuries resulting from transportation incidents and homicides by occupation, All United States, 2010 (PDF), more than 1,766 deaths a year result from occupational transportation incidents.
+Fatal occupational injuries resulting from transportation incidents and homicides by occupation, All United States, 2010, more than 1,766 deaths a year result from occupational transportation incidents.
 That number is more than 38 percent of the 4,547 annual number of fatalities from occupational injuries.
 Fatal transportation incidents were lower by 10 percent in 2013, but still accounted for about 2 out of every 5 fatal work injuries in 2013.
-More...
-(PDF).
+More....

-OSHA requirements for the motor vehicle industry are addressed in specific standards for agriculture and marine terminals.
+OSHA requirements for the motor vehicle industry are addressed in specific OSHA standards for Agriculture and Marine Terminals.

 How do I find out about employer responsibilities and workers' rights?